TeachmanLab/MT-Data-ManagingAnxietyStudy-Cleaning/README.md

     ├── 1_define_functions.R      #     Define functions for use by subsequent R scripts └── 2_redact_data.R           #     Redact certain CSV files from "raw_full"
 ```

+On a Windows 11 Enterprise laptop (32 GB of RAM; Intel Core Ultra 7 165U, 1700 Mhz, 12 cores,
+14 logical Processors), each script runs in < 1 min.
+As noted in `1_define_functions.R`,
+packages may take longer to load the first time you load them with `groundhog.library()`.

 ## TODO: Cleaning Scripts: Functionality